In this annual report, Traffic Safety Facts: A Compilation of Motor Vehicle Crash Data, the

 CRSS is the redesigned nationally representative sample of police-reported traffic crashes.

-Note that 2017 and earlier year FARS data are final and generally not subject to change.
+Note that 2018 and earlier year FARS data are final and generally not subject to change.
+However, minor revisions

 Annual Report File (ARF).
 The additional time between the Annual Report file and the Final file provides